hypervel/hypervel.org/docs/docs/seeding.md

 ## Introduction

-Laravel Hyperf includes the ability to seed your database with data using seed classes.
+Hypervel includes the ability to seed your database with data using seed classes.
 All seed classes are stored in the `database/seeders` directory.
 By default, a `DatabaseSeeder` class is defined for you.
 From this class, you may use the `call` method to run other seed classes, allowing you to control the seeding order.

 ::: note
 [Mass assignment protection](/docs/eloquent#mass-assignment) is automatically disabled during database seeding.